dfkaye/dfkaye-blog/content/posts/safer-math-operations-in-javascript.md

 ## Approach

+*20 November 2020: Will move this into another post about testing UI within Hugo.*

 - Use TDD while running `hugo server` locally to develop the tests and modules.
   - This turned out to be a pleasant experience.
 [Hugo](https://gohugo.io) rebuilds and reloads the demo page very quickly.
 It is very much like running a test page with [live-server](https://github.com/tapio/live-server), e.g.
 - Use mocha, chai, module-type scripts, and ES2016 import/export syntax.